shimu5/SpOCDeliveryScheduleProblem/README.md

 ## Prerequisites

 Ensure you have the following installed:
-- Python (version 3.x.x)
+- Python 3.8 and depends on the following libraries:
 - pip (Python package installer) Numpy, Random, Json, os, matplotlib.pyplot
+- matplotlib >= 3.4.3
+- numpy >= 1.12.0

 ## Setup